Windings of prime geodesics: Introduction

 The analogon of this equidistribution theorem for prime geodesics in fixed homology classes was established by Petridis and Risager in \cite{PetridisRisager2008}.
-For winding numbers, the result is new --- even in the case of the modular orbifold --- and includes a geometric analogue of the prime number theorem for arithmetic progressions.
-It would be interesting to identify other natural winding numbers for which this behavior persists.
-It is also not clear whether the restriction to the family $\mathcal{G}$ is necessary for these winding numbers.
-We discuss this point further in \secref{discu}, as well as the occurence of the Cauchy distribution in \thmref{Thm:Cauchy}.
+For winding numbers, the result (suggested to the second author by Risager) is new --- even in the case of the modular orbifold.
+We view (\ref{eq:geom Dirichlet}) as a geometric analogue of Dirichlet's prime number theorem.
+It would be very interesting to identify other natural winding numbers for which this arithmetic behavior persists.
+It is also not clear whether the restriction to the family $\mathcal{G}$ is necessary; we discuss this point further in Section \ref{discu}.